Infineon/mtb-example-psoc4-msclp-csx-touchpad/README.md

    **Note:** Calibration may fail if the obtained raw counts is not within the targeted range.

-   - As discussed in **Step 2** of **Stage 3**, the Tx clock divider will be tuned to bring the CDAC values to the recommended range in this step.
+   - As discussed in **Stage 2**, the Tx clock divider will be tuned to bring the CDAC values to the recommended range in this step.

    - Click **Touchpad** in the **Widget Explorer** to view the reference CDAC value in the sensor parameters window as shown in **Figure 17**.